-- 1. Drive to the side of the road and park off the right-of-way on level ground. - 2.
-Turn off the engine and wait 5 minutes for the oil to drain back into the oil pan. - 3.
+- 1. Drive to the side of the road and park off the right-of-way on level ground. - Turn off the engine and wait 5 minutes for the oil to drain back into the oil pan. - 3.
 Inspect the engine oil level (page 8-19).
 If it's low, add oil. - 4.
-Check the warning light.
+Start the engine and check the warning light.

-If the light remains illuminated even after you add oil, have your vehicle towed to an Authorized Mazda Dealer.
+If the light remains illuminated even after you add oil, stop the engine immediately and have your vehicle towed to an Authorized Mazda Dealer.